genesiscommunitysuccess/docs/docs/platform-reference/integrations/notify/email.md

     "bcc": []
 }
 ```
 Any of the `to`, `cc`, or `bcc` fields in the structure above can be omitted if they are empty arrays.
-In this instance, all three are present to show all the potential fields.
+In this instance, all three are present to show you all the potential fields, `bcc` could be omitted to no functional difference.

 When you use [SendIt] to send data to the database, keep two things in mind.